explorer2x/Markdown_repo/Sprint Log.md

 - [12/20/2023 - DONE] meeting with Norman on EBCOE workflow and demo EN WALL js solution
 - [11/22/2023, 12/21/2023 - DONE] CREST EN WALL ACTIVITY JS & audit macro
 - [12/26/2023 - DONE] test and coding for EN API
-- [12/27/2023] call for meeting with ISAAC
+- [12/27/2023 - DONE] call for meeting with ISAAC

 - OPEX Tina's issue
     * [12/26/2023 - DONE] debug the Macro logic.
-    * [12/27/2023] book meeting with Rosa Melody and Tina to explain the debugging method
+    * [12/28/2023] book meeting with Rosa Melody and Tina to explain the debugging method
     * [12/26/2023] try to modify the Macro to use a local folder as a temporary transfer station instead of opening/saving file in P drive directly